hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -am "update(fundamentals:added app64.js):Sum of the number strings to string" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"
+git commit -am "update(fundamentals:added app65.js):Count of all the devisors of the number" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"